houdiniproject/houdini/README.md

 ### react:lib
 This generator creates a basic Typescript module along with a test file.

+## Documentation

+You can get generate documentation for the Ruby source by running:

+`bundle exec yard doc`

+Alternatively, you can have it run in local webserver and autoupdate by running:

+`bundle exec yard server -r`

 ### Providing the complete corresponding source code

 **Note: This is not legal advice and provides a suggestion which may be compliant.
 You should talk with your legal counsel if you have